Jan. 14, 2019

 What is the best way to clean your bras?

-By hand, hands down.
 Bras are delicate garments with over 30 technical components, so treat them gently.
-If you don’t have time to hand-wash your bras, you can machine-wash them as long as you put them inside a mesh garment bag.
+This doesn’t always mean hand washing them.
+While it is definitely a preferred way to go for bra care, you can machine wash your bras by using a mesh lingerie bag.
 Hook the clasps, wash on cold and delicate, and lay them out to dry.
-But never, ever throw bras into the dryer!
-Check out our video for how to wash your bras and other lingerie dos and don’ts.
+But never throw bras into the dryer!

 Hate doing laundry?
 Same.
 One way you can avoid having to wash your bras on a weekly basis is to have more bras.
-We say having a healthy rotation of at least three to five bras is great for wardrobe versatility and even better for your wash load.
+Having a healthy rotation of at least three to five bras is great for wardrobe versatility, and even better for your wash load.